The National Cycle Network in Newport is used by cyclists and pedestrians and runs through rural and urban areas.

 Newport and Cardiff cycle route

-A cycle path linking Newport and Cardiff opened in July 2015 providing a safe, continuous path for commuters.
+A cycle path linking Newport and Cardiff provides a safe, continuous path for commuters.

 The route is partially off-road and in places uses minor public highways and rural unclassified roads.